kvanbortel/swen-261-team-project/docs/DesignDoc.md

 This section describes the features of the application.

 ### Definition of MVP
 The user is first routed to a login page.
 If they enter an new username, an account is created for them and they are sent to the homepage.
 If they enter a username that already exists, they are logged in and sent to the homepage.
 If they enter "admin", they are sent a Manager version of the homepage.
-On the homepage, you can see a list of needs in the cupboard.
-If you are a Helper, you are able to search for needs, add them to your basket, and checkout.
-As a Manager, you can add, modify, and delete needs, and do not have a personal funding basket.
+On the homepage, you can see a list of needs in the cupboard.Listed below is the functionality available to Helpers and Managers:
+#### Helper
+-you are able to search for needs
+-add needs to your basket, and checkout.
+#### Manager
+-you can add, modify, and delete needs
+-you do not have a personal funding basket

 Data persists from all actions of the Helper and Manager across the application.

 ### MVP Features
 * Authentication